Cancer

 mutations, since their DNA is incorporated into

-the host.
+the host cell's DNA.
 An interactive gene sorting illustration

 cancer